 Many articles have shown how wearing makeup empowers women as well as boosts their self-love and confidence.
-We can spend hours and days searching ideal makeup tips and products to perfectly get dolled up.
+We can spend hours and days searching for ideal makeup tips and products to perfectly get dolled up.
 One of the most flattering parts comes to the eyes, dramatically articulating our face emotion and impression.
 It’s also the most difficult to always pick the right shades and products that make your eyes pop without doing over the top.
 Definitely, there is a long way to master the technique.

-Let’s continue my series of NYX Makeup reviews with NYX Love You So Mochi Eyeshadow Palette in Sleek & Chic.
+Let’s continue my series of NYX Makeup reviews with Love You So Mochi Eyeshadow Palette in Sleek & Chic by NYX Professional Makeup.
 And, see what virtually the product can do to rock our looks.

 1. Formulated with Silicones, Minerals and Polymers

 The NYX Love You So Mochi Eyeshadow Palette is available in two color assortments, Pastels and Peach-toned.
 It promises to deliver 10 bouncy, velvety eyeshadows in matte and shimmery finishes.
 First and foremost, comes with pillowy, silky textures for superb flexibility and blendability.

 The formula consists of many silicone-based compounds, such as Dimethicone, Cyclopentasiloxane, Vinyl Dimethicone Crosspolymer, Trimethylsiloxysilicate and Triethoxycaprylylsilane.
-Majority of them are conditioners and viscosity increasing agents to result in sleeking textures, excellent spreadability and slippery sensations.
+The majority of them are conditioners and viscosity-increasing agents to result in sleeking textures, excellent spreadability and slippery sensations.
 Moreover, they are able to provide anti-foaming, emulsifying, lubricating and binding properties.

 There are some other chemical ingredients.
 Nylon-12 is a kind of synthetic polymer, which does its job as a texture enhancer, opacifier and thickener to improve the softness of consistency with bold coverage.
 Also, it can help decrease the shine with its mattifying activities.
 Magnesium Stearate is used as an anti-caking, lubricating, bulking and emulsifying agent.
 It not only gives silkiness but also keeps the emulsions from separating into their oil and liquid elements.